Cryptography

 Symmetric key ciphers

 In this part, we will look at symmetric key ciphers.
-To encrypt a message, we provide the message and an extra parameter - the key.
+To encrypt a message, we provide the message and an extra parameter: the key.
 To decrypt the message, we apply the decryption algorithm, giving it the ciphertext and the same secret key.

 We will start off by examining some classic cryptosystems.
 These predate computers.